TheOdinProject/curriculum/git/intermediate_git/using_git_in_the_real_world.md

 The thing about Git is that, unless you've got a seriously impressive memory, you can't just master it by reading about it; you need hands-on practice!
 For example, find a problem you want to fix, run into a merge error, and then dive into Google to learn a new Git technique along the way to help you fix that problem.

 To help you out, come back and refer to this lesson again when you're in trouble.
-We'll first cover a real-world example of a GitHub workflow used on this very project.
-The Additional Resources section below should also help you find high quality resources for when you need them later on.
+We'll first have a reminder about commit messages, then cover a real-world example of a GitHub workflow used on this very project.

 ### Lesson overview